Casey Schmitt: Minor leagues

-The San Francisco Giants selected Schmitt in the second round of the 2020 Major League Baseball draft, and paid him a $1.15 million signing bonus.
+The San Francisco Giants selected Schmitt in the second round (49th pick overall) of the 2020 Major League Baseball draft, and paid him a $1.15 million signing bonus.
 The Giants drafted him with the intention of him focusing solely on playing third base.
 Schmitt played third base for the San Jose Giants of Low-A West for the 2021 season and batted .247/.318/.406 in 251 at bats, with 36 runs, eight home runs, and 29 RBIs before suffering a season-ending injury in August, when a pitch fractured his left wrist.
 Baseball America named him the best infield arm and the best defensive infielder in the Giants system.

 Schmitt makes a toss in St. Louis, 2023.

 In 2022, playing for the High-A Eugene Emeralds, Double-A Richmond Flying Squirrels, and Triple-A Sacramento River Cats, Schmitt batted .293/.365/.489 in 468 at bats with 21 home runs and 78 RBIs.
 He played 83 games at third base, and also played 40 games at shortstop.
 With Eugene, in 333 at bats he was 7th in the Northwest League with 58 runs and 59 RBIs, and 3rd with 17 home runs.
 He was named an Northwest League post-season All Star, and a Pacific Coast League Gold Glove Award winner.
 Baseball America again named him the best infield arm and the best defensive infielder in the Giants system.
 He was also named the 2022 Minor League Baseball Gold Glove, as the best defensive third baseman in the minor leagues.

 Schmitt was assigned to Triple-A Sacramento to begin the 2023 season.
 In 32 games, he batted .313/.352/.410 with one home run, 22 RBIs, and three stolen bases.
 He played 20 games at shortstop, 9 games at third base, and 3 games at second base.